 Prepared to work at the highest levels

-MISTI traces its origins to a day in 1981, when Richard Samuels accompanied visiting Japanese executives on a plant tour as a translator.
-He was struck by the fact that the executives needed no translation—they spoke fluent English, and asked tough questions in American-style meetings and conversations.
+MISTI traces its origins to a day in 1981, when Richard Samuels, now the Ford International Professor of Political Science, accompanied visiting Japanese executives on a plant tour as a translator.
+He was struck by the fact that the executives needed no translation; they spoke fluent English, and asked tough questions in American-style meetings and conversations.
 Samuels realized that few people at MIT had the linguistic and cultural skills to participate in similar meetings in Japan, which was then emerging as the first Asian technology hotbed.

-Professor Samuels, now Director of MIT's Center for International Studies, recognized that this type of isolation posed a risk to MIT's ability to maintain its global leadership, and envisioned a solution—an initiative that would rigorously prepare MIT students to operate at the highest professional levels in Japan.
+Samuels, who is also the Director of the Center for International Studies, recognized that this type of isolation posed a risk to MIT's ability to maintain its global leadership, and envisioned a solution — a new initiative that would rigorously prepare MIT students to operate at the highest professional levels in Japan.
 In addition to intensive language lessons, participants took Samuels' Introduction to Japanese Politics and Society course (fondly known as "Raw Fish") and received instruction in Japanese business practices and teamwork.

 With the program's formal launch in 1983, milestones arrived quickly: the first MIT interns in Japan, the first of many intern patents filed in Japanese, and addition of an MIT course in Technical Japanese.
 Through the efforts of longtime MISTI staff like Associate Director Patricia Gercik, even old-line Japanese companies with no history of taking US interns were persuaded to participate, in part by reminding them of their emerging role as technology leaders.